alex-lt-kong/neural-network-notes/cnn.md

 ## Motivation

-* It is of course possible to use a vanilla FNN (e.g., a Multilayer Perceptron, MLP) to classify images, we just flatten the image and use all the pixels as the input layer:
+* It is of course possible to use a vanilla FNN (e.g., a Multilayer Perceptron, MLP) to classify images, we just flatten the image (for an image that is H pixels in height, W pixels in width and has RGB channels, we can also say it is a *tensor* of `HxWx3`) and use all the pixels as the input layer:

 <p float="left">
     <img src="./assets/cnn/dnn-diagram.png" height="360px" />
 </p>

-* One of the most obvious issue is that the input layer could be very big.
+* One of the most obvious issue is that the neural network could easily be too big.
-For example, if the image we want to classify is a 1080p image, the input layer will have 1920 x 1080 = 2,073,600 neurons.
   * At first glance, the issue is not too big--as of 2023, GPT-4 has ~1,000 billion parameters.
-The problem is, say we a color image with a size of (224x244x3).
+However, consider this example: say we a color image with a size of 224x244x3.
 The input layer in an MLP would have 150,528 neurons.
 If we then have just three modest size hidden layers with 128 neurons each followed by the input layer, we would exceed 300 billion trainable parameters in the network, which is not much smaller then GPT-4 already.

 * Another probably trickier problem of MLP is that it is not "translation